Hennamann/CC-Extension-Builder-For-Visual-Studio-Code/README.md

 - Added a disable CEP debug mode command.
 - Added template picker option, to allow the user to choose between the different templates.

+## 1.0.2
+- Fixed a lot of Windows issues, Windows now works and has been tested!
+- General performance improvements.